 The idea with PeerWise is that you read the reading from the Study Guide each week.
 You can see what chapters from the Study Guide to read each week from the Weekly Schedule.
 And you can find the Study Guide by clicking on ‘Study Guide’ in the Study Guide section on the left hand side of Moodle.

-I know this may be a new experience for you, but in this unit I actually expect everyone … yes, everyone … to complete the readings properly and thoughtfully each week (and before our workshops, if you are attending workshops).
+I know this may be a new experience for you, but in this unit I actually expect everyone … yes, everyone … to complete the readings properly and thoughtfully each week (and before class, if you are attending classes).
 PeerWise is designed to help support you to do this, and to help you gain some initial insights about some of the key concepts about accounting that we will study each week.

 While reading the Study Guide each week, write down a few multiple choice questions to include on PeerWise (and their solutions).
 Then enter these into PeerWise.
 Also, answer a few questions from other people, and also rate their questions, and you can comment on some of these questions as well.
 Do a little bit of this each week.
 Tip: There is a great advantage in starting PeerWise early.
 So if you want to get a great score on PeerWise, I strongly advise you to get started now.

 You will also find a link here to our unit’s Facebook page; which you can also find in the Communication section on the right hand side of Moodle.
 Click on this link and ask to be included as a member of the Facebook page of our unit.
 You then might like to write a post saying hi to everyone and introducing yourself to others.